We may earn affiliate commissions for the recommended products. Learn more.

 Dedicated IP

 CyberGhost VPN allows you to get a dedicated IP for an extra fee starting at $2.50/month.
-A dedicated IP means that you’ll likely have more access to various websites, as VPN IPs with a lot of users are more likely to be flagged as VPNs and blocked from various services.
+A dedicated IP means that you’ll have more access to various websites, as VPN IPs with a lot of users are more likely to be flagged as VPNs and blocked from various services.
 A dedicated IP helps you get around that, as you’ll be the only one using your IP, making it less likely to trigger blocks.

 CyberGhost VPN dedicated IP feature